kasir-barati/class-validator-translator-middleware/README.md

     }
     ```

-    **Important note: You cannot define an error code in `error-codes.json` but it had no defined error message in your error locale messages.**
+    **Important note: You cannot define an error code in `error-codes.json` but it had no defined error message in your error locale messages.
+If you do this intentionally or accidentally you will get an error while creating a new instance of `ClassValidatorTranslatorMiddleware`, The thrown error is instance of this error custom error class: `IncompatibleErrorCodeAndErrorMessage`.**

     **Since I am reading the error messages using require, they will be cached in the memory and this will prevent unnecessary reads from file system. for more info please read `ClassValidatorTranslatorMiddleware` codes** :star_struck:

+    **I client side sends an locale that you do not defined its error-message file in the `class-validator-errors` directory you will get An error in the next error handler middleware.
+In this case you will get an error that it is instance of `SpecifiedErrorMessageFileNotFound`.**

 -   Your frontend have to specify the `accept-language` header in their requests and it should be within the `Locale` enum.
 -   Final examples: